 Whether you are seeking to sign, modify, or contest a prenuptial agreement, postnuptial agreement, or a non-marital agreement, the unique approach of our law firm is ideally suited to helping you and your family create a foundation for success, both emotionally and financially.
 By focusing on the long-term stability of you, your children, and your co-parent, we are able to find creative and unique solutions to family law and divorce matters of all kinds, including any issues related to a marital and prenuptial agreement.

-To speak with our legal team today in a comprehensive and confidential case assessment regarding a prenuptial agreement or any other kind of marital agreement, and how exactly our attorneys can help you to protect and account for you and your family’s futures, please contact us online, or through our Morristown, NJ office at (973) 718-7705.
+To speak with our legal team today in a strategic planning session regarding a prenuptial agreement or any other kind of marital agreement, and how exactly our attorneys can help you to protect and account for you and your family’s futures, please contact us online, or through our Morristown, NJ office at (973) 710-4366.